mrlunchbox777/advent-of-code-2025/days/day9/README.md

 5. It was able to get the solution to run much faster, but it's answer to the puzzle was too high (even though the example-data.txt test was correct).
 I asked it to try again.
 6. That answer was still too hight, tried again.
 7. Even with better example data it gave the same answer, I must have given bad instructions, trying again.
+8. I had it create a visualization to help debug, but it looks fine, like a square in a circle basically.
+I reviewed the original question and I think the way it's worded it might not want it to have any of the original points in the rectangle other than the corners.
+Asked it to update the code to reflect that.

 TODO: summary of thoughts